antw/polymer/README.md

 However, creating sprites burdens you with having to manually update them every time a minor change is required.
 Even more frustrating is the need to remember the precise background positions required when editing the CSS.

-Montage is a library which, provided a simple configuration file, will automate this process, and generate the CSS for you.
-If you're a SASS user, then you're in for a treat: Montage generates mixins which make working with your sprites incredibly simple:
+Montage is a library which, provided a simple configuration file, will automate this process, and if you're a SASS user, you're in for a treat: Montage generates mixins which make working with your sprites incredibly simple:

     SASS Usage: